SoftUni-Internal/interactive-content/EN/01-Arrays/05-Accessor-Methods.md

 ## Join

-Creates a string by **concatenating string representations of all elements**, using the specified in the brackets string as a separator:
+The `array.join()` creates a string by **concatenating string representations of all elements**, using the specified in the brackets string as a separator:

 ``` js live
 let arr = [10, 20, 30];